Four Aspects of a Motocross Program:

 What is even more interesting is the response I get when I ask these same racers “If it is that important to racing success then tell me what type of mental training do you do?”
 Again, no matter whom I’m talking to, amateur or professional it is mostly that same blank stare, long pause and then I get the same three answers.
 “I visualize, think positive, and focus”.
 Well there you have it, the mystery is over!
 All I need to do is visualize winning, think positive about winning and focus on winning and I’ll win!
 While those three things are somewhat effective; I say there is a big gap between doing that and actively training and developing yourself mentally to perform at your best, a big gap!

 Most dedicated racers follow a plan that usually includes physical training, nutrition, practice, bike testing and maintenance.
 Some go further and hire physical trainers and mechanics to take their training and preparation to the next level.
 Yet still the most neglected area of racing is mental training and development.
 It is beyond strange that this is missing from most motocross training programs at all levels of our sport.
 So much effort is spent on the physical and mechanical aspects and little to none spent on training and developing a racers mind and discovering his limits and intentionally breaking through them.
 The fact is mental training and development will impact every area of a complete training program.
-An obvious example is a one race a rider is flowing and fast and the lap times are a match, the next race the rider is somewhat stiff, mechanical and the lap times are a match.
-What happened does one's ability to flow and go fast dissapear?
-How could I have the abilty one day and not the next?
-If I am able to drink a glass of water today do I lose that ability tommorwo (outside of an injury)?
+An example is a racer is flowing and fast with good lap times in one moto and the next moto the same rider is somewhat stiff, mechanical and the lap times are slow.
+What happened does one's ability to flow and go fast disappear?
+How could I have the ability one day and not the next?
+If I am able to drink a glass of water today do I lose that ability tommorow (outside of an injury)?

 The power of our coaching is in the principal “To know, one does not know” this is the corner stone of any discovery.
 In essence you are hiring MX COACH because we know, that we do not know how to reach your goals.
 That may seem ridiculous and be terrible marketing; but it is our most powerful stance to coach from.
 This gives you a program and coaching that is truly for you right here and right now.
 It also gives the entire team vision for opportunities and possibilities (the “How”) to reach our goals (the “What”).